msvahedi/msvahedi.github.io/_posts/2023-11-20-Post-Fractals.md

 ---

 I have recently learnt how to make some simple fractals by python at university.   <br>
-let's take a look are my square, triangle and star and their codes:
+let's take a look are my works and their codes:   <br>
+- Square
+- Triangle
+- Star

+##Square
 ![alt text](../assets/fractal/Square.png "Square")

 ```